 Autism can be expensive and some of the main costs you will need to allow for include:

 - Doctor visits

 - Schools with shadow aides

 My personal advice is to learn as much about autism as you can, and plan what you can do yourself before giving in to the urge to outsource everything.
 If you have additional funds, you can go ahead and try out every intervention and therapy that you come across to see what works – I always tell parents there is no harm in trying them all if you have a healthy budget.
 But if you don’t, you will definitely need to be more strategic about how you allocate your funds.

 For example, we all know how costly individual or private therapy is.
 So instead of engaging a group of therapists, consider getting proper training by a qualified consultant so you too, can be just as competent in doing the job for your child.

 Educating and improving the symptoms in our ASD kids is a marathon and not a sprint.
-Sure, it helps if finances are not an issue, but the reality for the majority of us is that we will have to make informed decisions and not rush into every therapy or treatment that is available in the market so take your time to weigh what works for you and your situation. extra careful and not rush into every therapy or treatment that are available out there.
+Sure, it helps if finances are not an issue, but the reality for the majority of us is that we will have to make informed decisions and not rush into every therapy or treatment that is available in the market.
+So take your time to weigh what works for you and your situation.
+Be extra careful and not rush into every therapy or treatment that are available out there.